For security reasons, Rx Mobility uses a highly secure login system to help protect Protected Health Information (PHI).

 If you wish to avail of the USB security key login method, please follow these steps:

-Decide if you wish to have a key permanently plugged into each computer or a different key for each staff member.
+Decide how you wish to assign USB security keys within the organization. i.e. permanently plugged into each computer or a different key for each staff member.

 Order third party USB security keys.
-The number of keys you need depends on how you want to implement with your staff.
-When writing, the keys cost $18 each.
+AT the time of writing, the keys cost $18 each.
 This is the USB security key we have tested and recommend.